 Additionally, the Minnesota Polish Medical Society is offering support by sponsoring urgently needed medical supplies, food, and transportation to assist refugees arriving at the Polish border.
 100% of your contribution will go directly towards addressing the current needs and rescuing as many people as possible.

-There is a need for medical supplies, medications, food, and protective gear–including helmets and body armor.
-For a complete list of supplies, visit the Help Ukraine Center.
+The situation in Ukraine is dire and urgent, making it crucial to ensure that aid reaches those who need it most.
+Many organizations and individuals have stepped forward to contribute, including Razom Ukraine,, a 501(c)(3) organization.
+There is a pressing need for medical supplies, medications, food, and protective gear such as helmets and body armor.
+For a comprehensive list of supplies, please visit the Help Ukraine Center.

 Katarzyna Litak MD